Mission: Impossible – Ghost Protocol: Production

+Development

-Despite Mission: Impossible III (2006) earning less than its predecessors at the box office, its critical reception was much better than its predecessors and Paramount Pictures was keen on developing a fourth in the series.
+Despite Mission: Impossible III (2006) earning less than its predecessors at the box office, its critical reception was much better than that of its predecessor Mission: Impossible 2 (2000) and Paramount Pictures was keen on developing a fourth film in the Mission: Impossible film series.
 In August 2009, Josh Appelbaum and André Nemec were hired to write the film's screenplay.
-Because of other commitments, J. J. Abrams said that it was unlikely for him to return as director but made note that he will produce the film alongside Tom Cruise.
-By March 2010, director Brad Bird was in talks of directing the film with Cruise returning to star as Ethan Hunt.
+Because of other commitments, J. J. Abrams said that it was unlikely for him to return as director but made note that he would produce the film alongside Tom Cruise.
+By March 2010, director Brad Bird was in talks to direct the film (beating out other contenders such as Ruben Fleischer and Edgar Wright) with Cruise returning to star as Ethan Hunt.

-The film was originally announced with a working name of Mission: Impossible 4 and code-named "Aries" during early production.
+The film was originally announced with the working title of Mission: Impossible 4 and code-named "Aries" during early production.
 By August 2010, title considerations did not include the Mission: Impossible 4 name, and thought was given to omitting the specific term "Mission: Impossible", which Variety compared to Christopher Nolan's Batman sequel film The Dark Knight.
 In late October 2010, the title was confirmed as Mission: Impossible – Ghost Protocol.

-Christopher McQuarrie, who later directed Mission: Impossible – Rogue Nation (2015) and Mission: Impossible – Fallout (2018), did an uncredited rewrite of the screenplay, explaining that:
+Casting

+Jeremy Renner was announced to have joined the film on August 26, 2010.
+Deadline Hollywood reported that Renner's character would be a potential lead for future films if Cruise decided to quit the franchise.
+Cruise subsequently denied this.
+On August 27, it was reported that Lauren German, Paula Patton and Kristin Kreuk were auditioning for the role of a young female operative.
+On September 1, Patton was announced to have been cast in the part.
+Vladimir Mashkov was announced on September 23 as a Russian agent.
+On 28 September Josh Holloway was announced as a member of the Impossible Missions Force.
+On October 7 Anil Kapoor was announced in a supporting role.
+The same day, Léa Seydoux was announced as a female villain.